-- Observed how patients were being cared for and talked with carers and/or family members. - Reviewed an anonymised sample of the personal care or treatment records of patients. - Reviewed comment cards where patients and members of the public shared their views and experiences of the service.
+- Spoke with a range of staff (GPs, nursing staff, administrative and reception staff) and spoke with patients who used the service. - Observed how patients were being cared for in the reception area and talked with carers and/or family members. - Reviewed a sample of the personal care or treatment records of patients. - Reviewed comment cards where patients and members of the public shared their views and experiences of the service. - Visited all practice locations - Looked at information the practice used to deliver care and treatment plans.